LiaGrozav/LiaGrozav/Aboutme.md

 - 👋 Hi, I’m @LiaGrozav
-- 👀 I’m interested in Web Development and Scrum
+- 👀 I’m passionate about Web Development and Scrum
-- 🌱 I’m currently learning Web Development
 - 📫 How to reach me liagrozav@yahoo.com

 <!---